BashayerNouri/catch_me_if_you_can/03_welcome_message/03_python_2_comments.md

+﻿
-﻿Comments are very important while writing a program.
+Comments are very important while writing a program.
 It describes what's going on inside a program so that a person looking at the source code does not have a hard time figuring it out.
 You might forget the key details of the program you just wrote in a month's time.
 So taking the time to explain these concepts in the form of comments is always fruitful.

 Text written in a program but not run by the computer is called a comment.
 Python interprets anything after a hash `#` symbol as a comment.